 GO Virginia Region 9 should encourage the formation of a small (e.g. \$1 million) region-wide angel fund focused on entrepreneurs outside of Albemarle County and Charlottesville.
-Alternatively, existing angel network(s) should devote some time and energy to reach out to entrepreneurs in rural counties, using the Business Navigators and/or the network of entrepreneurial spaces as an efficient way to identify potential investments.
+Alternatively, existing angel network(s) should devote some time and energy to reach out to entrepreneurs in rural counties, using the Concierge coaches and/or the network of entrepreneurial spaces as an efficient way to identify potential investments.
 Educational programming on the "do's and don'ts" of equity investing would also be helpful to rural entrepreneurs to assist them with gaining a more sophisticated understanding of the process and the expectations of angel investors.
 Angel investor education should be provided to encourage high-net worth individuals in the region to expand their investment horizons and to expand membership in existing angel networks.
-This local leadership and buy-in is essential to successful programs.